Asylum facilities that violate laws

 The findings of the sociological part of the study also question the concept of AnkER centres.
 The people at the centres live in isolation from the outside world; at the same time they are housed in mass accommodation and have no privacy.
 As a result of the poor access to education and training, German language courses and employment, they often have no choice but to do nothing at all.
 “People at AnkER centres are barely able to prepare for life in Germany,” says Miriam Schader of the Max Planck Institute for the Study of Religious and Ethnic Diversity.
 She says that the isolation at the AnkER centres combined with the lack of privacy is difficult to endure and can be detrimental to mental health – especially for people who have already been traumatized.
 Not only are there legal arguments against the concept of the AnkER centres, they also fail to comply with integration policy.

 The Science Initiative Migration, launched by the Max Planck Society in 2017, brought together researchers from six Max Planck Institutes in Berlin, Göttingen, Halle, Heidelberg, Munich and Rostock for the first time.
 This interdisciplinary research network, which will be presenting its results this year, examined the factors influencing migration, integration and exclusion from the perspectives of anthropology, demography, epidemiology, ethnology, history, law, sociology and economics.
 In the coming weeks we will present four example projects.
-They will highlight the challenges confronting migration policy at various levels – from European to local – since Angela Merkel’s famous statement “We can do it” of 2015.
+They will highlight the challenges confronting migration policy at various levels – from European to local – since Angela Merkel’s famous statement “We can handle this” of 2015.